• Skip to primary navigation

 Ingredients

-• 1 cup Plain unflavoured rolled oats
+• 1 cup plain rolled oats

-• 12 Medium Medjool Dates - pitted
+• 12 medium Medjool Dates - pitted

 Instructions